miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v10.2                                                  04.01.2019
+v10.2                                                  25.01.2019
 -----
 +Placed a dead dog into Fu Syndicate and filled Kamikaze Zen shelf.
 +Made Sheriff laugh when conjuring bats and made them attack less.
 +Added console key and all hotkeys to the controls options submenu.
 +Fixed details in library level and text and dialogue details too.
-+Corrected maximal ammo of flamethrower and made Carson pack stuff.
++Corrected maximum ammo of flamethrower and made Carson pack stuff.
 +Prevented exploit of selling books and removed Trip button sound.
 +Unlocked Red Spot storage door and repaired beachhouse NPC update.
++Updated the Krimeputer log entries on Brian's and Muddy's deaths.
++Made Carson remove McGee's corpse and raised MAC-10 magazine cost.
++Fixed silent Heather dialogue and made warrens ladder accessible.
++Locked a haven door and moved Malcolm's bribe to Mercurio's house.
++Repaired problems when revisiting the beachhouse and the warrens.
+Removed quest update for Copper and locked Gimble's door in basic.
+Fixed some more wrong Humanity losses and cut off Heather sounds.
+Corrected Tommy Dominate reaction and possible poster quest issue.
+Modified barber chair with Lily to animate bonds, thanks DLLullu.
 Removed copying bin files into main folder and SDK virus triggers.
-Modified barber chair with Lily to animate bonds, thanks DLLullu.
-Removed basic last Jack lines and made tutorial door react easier.

-Made NPCs recognize the death of Misti, Venus, Mercurio and Knox.
+Made tutorial door open better and removed basic last Jack lines.
 Fixed female Tremere hair and sheet warform model, thanks DLLullu.
 Restored Gangrels to Masquerade cutscene and added theatre email.
 Made male Gangrel not crouch to fit transformation to warform fix.